e-lab/GameNet/README.md

 ## 2. Introduction:

-This project aims at developing a neural network trained using reinforcement learning to explore across different environments and complete a specific task.
-The goal is for an agent to autonomously explore an environment to discover a target with efficient exploration.
-Of particular interest is developing a network capable of exploring with sparse and few external rewards, forcing the network to rely on alterior methods for exploring an environment.
+This project aims at developing a neural network, trained using reinforcement learning, capable of exploring an environment and complete a specific task.
+The goal is for an agent to autonomously explore an environment to discover a target and do so as efficiently as possible.
+Of particular interest is developing a network capable of exploring an environment with few, if any, external rewards.
 Testing and evaluation of this exploration algorithm are implemented on the ViZDoom environment.
-This project implements the Intrinsic Curiosity Model (ICM) network as described in the paper (https://arxiv.org/pdf/1705.05363.pdf) by Pathak et al. This model gives the agent an intrinsic reward in addition to the extrinsic reward of reaching a given target.
-These intrinsic rewards are given when the agent visits locations and observes visual features it has not seen before, incentivizing the agent to explore new areas.
+This project implements the Intrinsic Curiosity Model (ICM) network as described in the paper (https://arxiv.org/pdf/1705.05363.pdf) by Pathak et al. This model gives the agent an intrinsic reward in addition to the extrinsic reward of discovering a given target in an environment.
+These intrinsic rewards are given when the agent visits locations and observes features it has not seen before, incentivizing the agent to explore new areas.

 ## 3. Implementation:

 An image of the ICM network architecture is shown below in Figure 1.
 This predictive network incentivizes exploration of areas that result in high predictive error.
 As illustrated in the Figure below, the forward model takes the inputs of the current state features and the agent's action and then predicts the feature representation of the next state.
 The prediction of the feature representation is then compared to the ground truth, the actual feature representation.
-Where the prediction error of this comparison is high, the agent will receive a stronger intrinsic reward signal.
-This mechanism incentivizes exploration of areas with new and different features that have been previously seen.
-This signal, dubbed the curiosity based intrinsic reward signal, is utilized in junction with traditional external rewards to train an Advantage Actor Critic reinforcement learning network to solve a series of mazes, as described below.
+When the prediction error of this comparison is high, the agent will receive a stronger intrinsic reward signal.
+This mechanism incentivizes exploration of areas with new and different features that have not been previously seen.
+This signal, dubbed the curiosity based intrinsic reward signal, is utilized in junction with traditional external rewards to train an Advantage Actor Critic (A2C) reinforcement learning network to solve a series of mazes, as described below.
 For further details on the methodology and implementation of this approach, please see the paper by Pathak et al. mentioned above.

 <img src="https://github.com/e-lab/GameNet/blob/master/images/ICM%20Network%20Architecture.PNG" height="400" width="750">
 Figure 1.
 Neural Network Architecture for Intrinsic Curiosity